 5.7.2.
 If we use certain service providers based outside the EEA, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
 For further details, see European Commission: Model contracts for the transfer of personal data to third countries.

 5.7.3.
-If we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.
-For further details, see European Commission: EU-US Privacy Shield.
+If we use providers based in the US, we may transfer data to them if they use the Standard Contractual Clauses as approved by the European Commission.
+For further details, see European Commission: Standard Contractual Clauses.

 5.7.4.
 In any other case, we will obtain your explicit consent before any transfer takes place.